Skip to content

 ]

-dns_enabled: false.
-That’s the first hint.
+dns_enabled: false is one clue.
 FreeBSD ships 7 CNI plugins:

 $ ls /usr/local/libexec/cni/